Vanessa French - Rosebud

 Rain Tenaqiya - Enrollment and Outreach Coordinator

 I grew up in the Portland area, graduating from Western Washington University with a degree in terrestrial ecology and a passion for creating sustainable culture.
 I’ve lived in various intentional communities along the West Coast and owned a permaculture design business in Santa Cruz.
 I moved to Ukiah in 2004 to create a permaculture demonstration homestead and education center, building a strawbale/cob house and planting lots of fruit and nut trees.
-I started teaching a sustainable farming class at Mendocino College in 2014 and joined the WSMC office staff about nine months ago.
+I started teaching a sustainable farming class at Mendocino College in 2014 and joined the WSMC office staff in 2016.
 I have enjoyed learning about and promoting the numerous similar values and strategies of Waldorf education and permaculture design- both share a wholistic approach and aim to create a peaceful, democratic society.
 I hope that my work at this school contributes to such an outcome.

 Spring Senerchia - Administrator

 I was born and raised in Mendocino County; my childhood was spent outdoors and with books.
 I graduated from Mountain Meadow Waldorf School (now WSMC) in 1992.
 Since then I have lived in a Zen Monastary, Guatemala, Santa Cruz, New Mexico and Willits.
 I have a Bachelor’s Degree in Culture, Ecology and Sustainable Community.
 I have worked for an Intentional Community, in classrooms, offices and commercial kitchens of all sorts, as a Natural Builder and as a mother.
 In my work I am passionate about supporting individuals towards working effectively within larger organizations that operate out of reverence for the spiritual nature of life, and whose goals are social health and renewal.
-At WSMC, my daughter, Sylvana (Class 4) daily astounds me with her talents and beauty and my son, Salvio (Red Rose Kindergarten), constantly on the cusp of so many discoveries, astounds me with his spontaneous joy.
+At WSMC, my daughter, Sylvana (Class 5) daily astounds me with her talents and beauty and my son, Salvio (Class 1), constantly on the cusp of so many discoveries, astounds me with his spontaneous joy.
 Working here brings together almost all of my passions and deeply held convictions in a way that is deeply satisfying.
 I am thrilled to work with fantastic colleagues in service to the children of our future.

 I most like to be in wild places and with my family.